General

 The Reception Decree prohibits the detention of asylum seekers for the sole purpose of examining their asylum application.[1]
 However, the provisions introduced by Decree Law 113/2018, implemented by L 132/2018, created the risk of automatic violation of this principle since they foresee detention in suitable facilities set up in hotspots, first reception centres or subsequently in pre-removal centres (Centri di permanenza per il rimpatrio, CPR) for the purpose of establishing identity or nationality.[2]

-The recent amendments introduced by Decree-Law 20/2023 on urgent provisions concerning the flow of legal entry of foreign workers and the prevention of and fight against irregular immigration, converted with amendments by Law 50/2023 and entered into force on 6 May 2023, require a brief description of the main legislative changes introduced.
+Decree-Law 20/2023 on urgent provisions concerning the flow of legal entry of foreign workers and the prevention of and fight against irregular immigration, converted with amendments by Law 50/2023 and entered into force on 6 May 2023, introduced several amendments to the previous legislative framework on detention of asylum applicants.

 Law 50/2023 included additional grounds for detention of asylum seekers.
 In particular: